M66B/NetGuard/README.md

 NetGuard will not work or crash when the package *com.android.vpndialogs* has been removed or otherwise is unavailable.
 Removing this package is possible with root permissions only.

+NetGuard is supported for phones and tablets only, so not for other device types like on a television or in a car.

 <a name="FAQ"></a>
 Frequently Asked Questions (FAQ)
 --------------------------------